dusk-network/docs/src/content/docs/operator/troubleshooting.md

 #### "PersistenceError" caused by "InvalidData" or "pointer out of bounds"
-These are errors that indicate that your node's state is corrupted.
+These errors indicate that your node's state is corrupted.
 To fix this, reload from a snapshot by running:

 ```bash
 download_state